-The MEPs Against Cancer (MAC) Interest Group was founded in 2005 and remains the only group dedicated to cancer policy at the European Parliament.
+The MEPs Against Cancer (MAC) Interest Group was founded in 2005 by a group of MEPs at the European Parliament (EP), and remains the only group dedicated to cancer policy at the EP.
 MAC come from different political groups and countries and work together to strengthen cancer control policies, promote cancer prevention, ensure access to high quality treatments and care for cancer patients in Europe.
 MAC believe that European cooperation adds value to Member States’ action.

 I. VISIBILITY – MEPs Active in the MAC Group are often approached to speak in public meetings and conferences about the issue and get greater attention from press and stakeholders active in healthcare.